ghoss/m2emul/README.md

 ## Overview
 This will become an interpreter and virtual machine for Lilith Modula-2 M-Code object files.

 Work in progress.
-Not in a usable state yet.
+Not in a usable state yet!

+## Current Development Status
+* M-Code Loader fully functional (can load and stage main module and its dependencies).
+* Single-step tracing with limited register display is functional.
+* Interpreter can already execute simple Modula-2 programs.
+* Most M-Codes are still disabled for debugging however.

 ## Key Features Compared To The Lilith Machine
 ### Functionality in General